Nelson-Muteti/Week_14_IP/README.md

-# Dimensionality Reduction , Anomaly Reduction and Associative Analysis.
+# Dimensionality Reduction , Anomaly Detection and Associative Analysis.

 #### By Nelson Muteti